alpacajue/monte-carlo/README.md

 ## Project Structure
 The project is centered around the following key files:
-- `OptionPricing_FinalReview.mlx`: MATLAB live script for running the Monte Carlo simulations and comparing the results with the Black-Scholes formula.
+- `monte_carlo.mlx`: MATLAB live script for running the Monte Carlo simulations and comparing the results with the Black-Scholes formula.
 - `monte_carlo_multiprocessing.py`: Python script for running the Monte Carlo simulations using multiprocessing.
 - `MATLAB_Results.mat`: Pre-computed MATLAB results from the Monte Carlo simulations.
 - `Python_Results.mat`: Pre-computed Python results from the Monte Carlo simulations.